AdobeDocs/experience-manager-cloud-service.en/help/operations/config-pipeline.md

 When creating a Config Pipeline in Cloud Manager, be sure to select a **Targeted Deployment** rather than **Full Stack Code** when configuring the pipeline.

+As noted earlier, configuration for RDEs is deployed using [command line tooling](/help/implementing/developing/introduction/rapid-development-environments.md#deploy-config-pipeline) rather than a pipeline.

 ## Common Syntax {#common-syntax}

 Each configuration file begins with properties resembling the following example snippet: